impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 /bin/zsh
 ```

 That's easier to remember, and should work fine in most cases.
-The only reason I went with the `echo "$0"` command above is that I wanted the ability to open up `bash` **from `zsh`** and see `bash` as the output, for the purposes of the demonstration.
-If I were to do this with `echo "$SHELL"`, I would continue to see `zsh`, even though we're now in a `bash` shell:
+The only reason I went with the `echo "$0"` command above is that I wanted the ability to open up Bash **from `zsh`** and see Bash as the output, for the purposes of the demonstration.
+If I were to do this with `echo "$SHELL"`, I would continue to see `zsh`, even though we're now in a Bash shell:

 ```
 bash-3.2$ echo "$SHELL"